Algolisted-Org/AlgoListed/README.md

 ## About
-Explore a coding platform that harmoniously blends stylish design with robust capabilities.
-Track your coding progress, gain access to valuable contest insights, and partake in coding competitions with friends.
-We are a technology company fueled by artificial intelligence, committed to aiding individuals in their quest for employment by offering comprehensive insights into the IT industry.
+In the era of technological dominance, Algolisted stands out as a pioneering platform dedicated to algorithmic problem-solving.
+Addressing the growing demand for skilled coders, Algolisted serves as a centralized hub curating a diverse array of algorithmic challenges and fostering a vibrant community for knowledge exchange.

+Algolisted offers an immersive online environment where programmers and coding enthusiasts can enhance their skills through a comprehensive learning experience.
+Featuring Data Structures and Algorithms (DSA) sheets with practice problems and explanations, the platform caters to various learning styles.
+It also includes a tracking system for academic progress in key subjects such as Operating Systems, Database Management Systems, Computer Networks, and Object-Oriented Programming.

+The integration of OpenAI allows users to refine resumes with personalized touches, showcasing technical and soft skills.
+Additionally, the platform provides an adaptive testing environment and an opportunity section for job seekers, aligning with users' educational and career needs.
+Algolisted thus serves as a reliable companion in the pursuit of coding knowledge and proficiency.

 ## Tech Stack
-The foundation of this project primarily consists of the MERN stack, Flask, Beautiful Soup, and Selenium.
+The foundation of this project primarily consists of the MERN stack, Flask, Beautiful Soup, and Selenium,GEN AI.

 ## Deployment
-The website's frontend is hosted on Firebase, while its backend is deployed on Cyclic.sh. <br/>
+The website's frontend is on hosted on Firebase. <br/>
 Main Website : <a href="http://algolisted.com/">algolisted.com</a>

 ## All Features of Algolisted